-This guide for RCN members covers statutory maternity pay, maternity allowance and Agenda for Change entitlements.
+This guide covers statutory maternity pay, maternity allowance and Agenda for Change entitlements.

 You are legally required to take two weeks off work after the birth of your baby – this is called compulsory maternity leave.
 This is extended to four weeks for factory workers.

 All pregnant employees are entitled to take up to 52 weeks maternity leave which means a physical absence from work.
 This is broken down into 26 weeks ordinary maternity leave (OML, which is inclusive of compulsory leave) and 26 weeks additional maternity leave (AML).
 You are entitled to this length of maternity leave regardless of how long you have been employed.

 You could have the right to share statutory entitlements to leave and pay with your partner.
 You can read more in shared parental leave (ShPL).

 See our easy to use pregnancy and maternity leave timeline to understand your entitlements.Back to contents

 Check your contract of employment for details of your maternity pay entitlements.
 You may only be entitled to the statutory minimum payment described below, or your employer may provide benefits that are more generous than this such as Agenda for Change (AfC) for staff employed by the NHS - read on for advice about AfC maternity pay.